-Ms. Ayechia (pronounced: I-e-sha) Perez-Cruz is the Executive Associate to the Vice President for Academic Affairs and Provost at Guttman Community College of the City University of New York (CUNY).
-She manages operations for the Office of the Provost, collaborates with internal and external constituents to execute special projects, provides faculty and student support services, as well as promotes the College’s mission and goals.
+Mrs. Ayechia (pronounced: I-e-sha) Perez-Cruz is the Director of Academic Operations for the Division of Academic Affairs at Guttman Community College of the City University of New York (CUNY).
+She oversees the operating dynamics for the Office of the Provost, collaborates with internal and external constituents to execute special projects, serves as a liaison on faculty personnel processes, as well as procurement and budget matters.
+Ayechia is dedicated in providing superb support services to faculty, staff, and students as well as promoting the College’s mission and goals.
 Prior to working at Guttman, Ms. Perez-Cruz held administrative roles within the Executive Offices of Academic and Student Success and Institutional Development at Bronx Community College, CUNY.
 A proud CUNY alumna, she holds a Master of Arts degree in urban affairs from Queens College, a B.A. in political science/public administration, with a minor concentration in health administration, from Herbert H. Lehman College, and an Associate in Applied Sciences degree in secretarial studies (medical) from Bronx Community College.
 In her spare time, Ms. Perez-Cruz enjoys mentoring and working with causes close to her heart.

 Associate Director of Academic Technology

-Mr. Christopher Roth is the Associate Director of Academic Technology at Guttman Community College, CUNY, where he has also served as the Program Coordinator for iPASS and Academic Technology Coordinator.
-In his current role, Mr. Roth provides support for technology platforms such as Starfish, Digication, and Blackboard in addition to leading professional development for faculty and staff and spearheading various educational technology projects at the College.
-Prior to joining Guttman, Mr. Roth has worked as the Director of Technology for an event planning organization and the Office Manager for Special Events and Event Planning at the CUNY Graduate Center.
+Christopher Roth is the Associate Director of Academic Technology at Guttman Community College of the City University of New York (CUNY), where he has also served as the Program Coordinator for iPASS and Academic Technology Coordinator.
+In his current role, Chris provides support for technology platforms such as Starfish and Blackboard in addition to leading professional development for faculty and staff and spearheading various educational technology projects at the College.
+He serves as the College’s representative on the CUNY LGBTQI+ Council and coordinates programming on campus as a member of the CUNY LGBTQI+ Consortium.
+Prior to joining Guttman, Chris has worked as the Director of Technology for an event planning organization and the Office Manager for Special Events and Event Planning at the CUNY Graduate Center.
 He holds a Master of Science degree in information design and technology, with a concentration in educational and instructional design, from SUNY Polytechnic Institute, and a Bachelor of Science degree in hospitality management with a minor in business from St. John’s University.
-Mr. Roth is a member of Alpha Kappa Psi, the professional co-ed business fraternity.
+Chris is a member of Alpha Kappa Psi, the professional co-ed business fraternity.

 Administrative Specialist to Dean (HEa)